gtsifrikas/Droste/README.md

 let diskNetworkCache = diskCache + networkFetcher

-//every time the user input gives a new value it cancels the previous request in cache someUserInput
+//Each time the user input emits a new value, it cancels the previous request in cache someUserInput
     .flatMapLatest{ userInput in
         let key = exampleKey(from: userInput)